JuliaActuary/EconomicScenarioGenerators.jl/README.md

 Help wanted!

 This package is very early in its development cycle.
+It may not work if you try to run it at this point.

 Interested in developing economic scenario generators in Julia?
 Consider contributing to this package.
 Open an issue, create a pull request, or discuss on the Julia Zulip's #actuary channel.